Have Questions?

 219-513-8508

-Mid America Psychological and Csl provides recovery care and rehabilitation services such as inpatient rehab centers, long term drug and alcohol rehab programs, outpatient counseling, inpatient detox programs, short term addiction treatment centers, and others to clients living in the Munster area so that they overcome their substance abuse issues and find full recovery.
+Mid America Psychological and Csl provides recovery care and rehabilitation services such as inpatient rehab centers, long term drug and alcohol rehab programs, outpatient counseling, inpatient detox programs, short term addiction treatment centers, and others to clients living in the Munster, Indiana area so that they overcome their substance abuse issues and find full recovery.
 It has services - such as group therapy, contingency management/motivational incentive, activity therapy, relapse prevention, individual psychotherapy, dual diagnosis drug rehab, and others - which follow its philosophy of the programs that work most effectively.
 This is because Mid America Psychological and Csl knows that full recovery can only be achieved through highly personalized care.

 In addition, the alcohol and drug rehab program specializes in many other programs - like veterans, aftercare/continuing care, self-help groups, treatment for spanish-speaking clients, domestic violence, active duty military and more - as well as many other treatment modalities listed below.
 Further, this drug and alcohol rehabilitation program has aftercare plans that work in line with its treatment methods to ensure that clients achieve full, lasting, and permanent abstinence and sobriety from alcohol and drugs.